kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 $ kubectl delete resourcepoolstatusrequest/my-request
 ```

-No short name (e.g. `rpsr`) is registered in Alpha; adding one is a possible
+No short name (e.g. `rpsr`) and no resource category are registered in
-follow-up for Beta.
+Alpha; adding them is a follow-up for Beta.

+There is also no `kubectl describe` support.
+Because the table columns are
+cluster-wide sums, the per-pool detail that is the whole point of the API —
+`status.pools[]`, `partitionSummary`, `shareableSummary` and
+`validationError` — is only reachable via `-o yaml`/`-o jsonpath`.
+Adding a
+describer is the largest remaining UX gap and is a Beta requirement.

 ### Test Plan